 With these traditional German chocolate cake recipes, you can make chocolate cakes from scratch that taste Old World delicious.
 Believe me, you will want to give these old fashioned chocolate kuchen recipes a try.
-Make dessert cakes that you'll be proud to serve.
+Make amazing dessert cakes that you'll be proud to serve.
 Treat yourself to a slice of homemade kuchen today!

 Mary at The Farm and Book of Recipes (1915)